 trying to scoop more air in and black exhaust.
 Then two shots of a radical

 Indian chopper with a 21" front wheel and prewar leaf spring front end.
 Looks

 like an oil filter way back at the right rear axle area.
 Is that a 1958 Cadillac

 rear light?
 All shot by me at Oley 2012.

 Next is a 1942 Indian Four bobber.
 I took several shots of it because it has

 Firstly, you never see an Indian Four bobber, they are worth so much stock restored that most people would not dare chop or bob one, also it has dual carburetors, 4 into 2 exhaust with British style aftermarket mufflers circa 1955-70, (note the heat shield near the brake pedal), modern forks, perhaps H-D but cut down, and 1969 or '70 BSA or Triumph front brake for excellent stopping power.
 It likely has a few other little tricks related to the electronics.
 Very interesting!
 (Note the Vincent in the background of some of the shots.)
 The last shot of the group is the same bike at Rhinebeck in 2013.

-a 1950-53 fork).
-I, and the president of the Laughing Indian Riders Club, would
+with a 1950-53 fork).
+I, and the president of the Laughing Indian Riders Club,

 Next is a 1942 Chief bobber.